calliope-project/calliope/docs/examples/urban_scale/index.md

 --8<-- "src/calliope/example_models/urban_scale/model_config/techs.yaml:chp"
 ```

-Again, `chp` has the definitions for name, color, parent, and carrier_in/out.
+Again, `chp` has the definitions for name, color, base_tech, and carrier_in/out.
 It has two carriers defined for its outflow.
 Note the parameter `heat_to_power_ratio`, which we set to 0.8.
 We will use this to create a link between the two output carriers.